k4cg/matomat-service/maas-server/README.md

 ## Biggest TODOs
 - Properly set MQTT message format
-- Properly (re) implement bearer token authentication in server and move back to bearer token auth in API spec

 (for not so big TODOs simply grep for TODO, the result will speak for itself ^^)